Strategic Plan Research Results

 That’s what we are doing at March of Dimes Canada.
 This year our organization is turning 70!
 The world we started out in couldn’t be more different from the world today.
 Many more people are living with disability and the concept of disability has evolved, moving from a medical model to a social one.
 Technology has changed how we think and act, making it easier to find information and connect with others.
 Social norms are different.
 Frankly, the bar has been raised and we expect more out of life, no matter who we are.

 To write a meaningful plan, we knew we needed to open ourselves up to the thoughts, opinions and experiences of others.
-It is essential that we understand what it is to live with disability today and what the future should look and feel like.
+It is essential that we understand what it is like to live with disability today and what the future should look and feel like.
 What are the roles and roadblocks?
 What solutions should be explored as we work together to bring about tangible, positive change?

 We launched a broad-reaching consultation process.
 We gathered information and listened to people of all ages and backgrounds from across the country to hear about what matters to them and how we can help.